IoT Ecosystem: How the IoT Market will Explode by 2021

 Image source: electronicsofthings.com

-IoT is certainly poised to explode by 2020 with such growth projections.
-With it being labelled as the “next Industrial Revolution”, let’s take a look at fifteen environments using IoT Ecosystem and the projected growth for IoT in them:
+IoT is certainly poised to explode by 2021 with such growth projections.
+With it being labeled as the “next Industrial Revolution”, let’s take a look at fifteen environments using IoT Ecosystem and the projected growth for IoT in them:

 The IoT market in intelligent transportation systems is expected to reach $143.93 billion by 2020 at an estimated CAGR of 8.95%.
 The Transportation Industry will mainly focus on using the IoT Ecosystem to create convenient transportation systems that have greater efficiency, higher reliability, and improved safety, with reduced overall costs and improved service.
 This will include deploying smart devices as transportation solutions for traffic, asset, ticketing, supervision, operations, passenger information, and maintenance.
 Connected cars are going to be the top IoT device with over 220 million of them on road by 2020.

-Juniper Research has revealed in one of its reports that retailers are expected to spend an estimated $2.5 billion to capitalise on IoT (Internet of Things) technologies.
-Retailers are already using iBeacon technology worldwide to study customer behaviour and engage them accordingly via contextually relevant notifications.
-It comes as no surprise that Juniper Research projects beacon-triggered coupons to reach 1.6 billion in 2020, while BI Intelligence report anticipates that beacon-triggered messaging will generate $44 billion in revenue.
+Juniper Research has revealed in one of its reports that retailers are expected to spend an estimated $2.5 billion to capitalize on IoT (Internet of Things) technologies.
+Retailers are already using iBeacon technology worldwide to study customer behavior and engage them accordingly via contextually relevant notifications.
+It comes as no surprise that Juniper Research projects beacon-triggered coupons to reach 1.6 billion in 2020, while the BI Intelligence report anticipates that beacon-triggered messaging will generate $44 billion in revenue.

 6) Smart buildings